rtts/debian/README.md

 ![Debian installer](https://raw.githubusercontent.com/rtts/debian/main/doc/debian.png)

 Hurrah!
-The hardest part -- getting your computer to successfully boot from a USB stick -- is over!
+The hardest part – getting your computer to successfully boot from a USB stick – is over!
 Note that the screenshot says "BIOS mode", but if you manage to boot the installer in "UEFI mode" that is probably even better.
-The second hardest part choosing a hostname for the new system.
+The second hardest part is choosing a hostname for the new system.
 Get some inspiration for great names at https://namingschemes.com/.
 Carefully follow the installation instructions and choose the partitioning method "Use entire disk and set up encrypted LVM" for maximum security.
 At the end of the